tangentyh/notes-of-tan/javaNotes.md

 1. inner class
    - explicit reference to the outer class — outer class can be explicitly referred to as `OuterClass.this`
+     - passed as implicit parameter to inner class constructors
    - implicit reference — can access the data from the scope in which they are defined
      - synthesized constructor parameter for implicit reference -- the compiler modifies all inner class constructors, adding a parameter for the outer class reference
    - constructing inner classes -- `new` keyword changes for implicit reference